guardian/hsts-checker/README.md

 How to run
 ----------
 You'll need to have [Ammonite](http://www.lihaoyi.com/Ammonite/) (and Scala) installed to run this script.
 If you are on OSX then simply `brew install ammonite-repl` should do the job.
+Note that this tool has been developed and tested on Ammonite 0.8.1.

 Once installed you can run the script using `./HstsAnalyser.sc <file> [output]`.
 The file should be a BIND format zone file and output can be one of `csv` or `terminal` and defaults to `terminal`.